SumoLogic/sumologic-documentation/docs/integrations/hosts-operating-systems/linux.md

 #### Successful User Login events

 Returns all successful remote and local logins by a user.

-Suggested time range: -1 day
+Suggested time range: -1 day.

 ```sql
 _sourceCategory=OS/Linux* ("su:" or "sudo:" or "sshd:" or "sshd[" or "pam:") (("Accepted" and "pam") or "session" or ("to" and "on")) !"closed"